Real spectrum compactification of Hitchin components, Weyl chamber valued lengths, and dual spaces: Real algebraic geometry

-In this section we recall general definitions and results from real algebraic geometry and set up notation.
-We refer the reader to \cite{BochnakCosteRoy_RealAlgebraicGeometry}, in particular Chapters 1, 2 and 5, for more details and proofs.
 Let $\F$ be an ordered field.
 It is \emph{real closed} if every positive element is a square and every odd degree polynomial has a root.
 Examples include the real numbers, the real algebraic numbers and the field of Puiseux series with coefficients in $\R$.
-Every ordered field has a \emph{real closure}, i.e.\ an algebraic field extension that is real closed and that is extending the order.
+Every ordered field $\K$ has a \emph{real closure} $\overline{\K}^r$, i.e.\ an algebraic field extension that is real closed and that is extending the order.
 The main objects of study in real algebraic geometry are semi-algebraic sets.

 \begin{dfn} Let $\F$ be a real closed field.
 A subset $B \subseteq \F^d$ is a \emph{basic semi-algebraic set}, if there exists a polynomial $f \in \F[X_1,\ldots,X_d]$ such that

 A subset $X \subseteq \F^d$ is \emph{semi-algebraic} if it is a Boolean combination of basic semi-algebraic sets, i.e.\ $X$ is obtained by taking finite unions and intersections of basic semi-algebraic sets and their complements.